Note: This YouTube TV review has been updated with new information.

 Recently, YouTube TV's lineup became even more complete with the addition of Viacom channels like MTV and VH1.
-And it's going to become an excellent choice for sports fans, since the service is reportedly adding NFL Network for all subscribers and a Sports Plus add-on with NFL RedZone, Fox College Sports, GOLTV, MAVTV, Stadium, and TVG.
+And it's going to become an excellent choice for sports fans, since the service added NFL Network for all subscribers and a Sports Plus package with NFL RedZone, Fox College Sports, GOLTV, MAVTV, Stadium, and TVG.

 YouTube TV has an easy-to-use, intuitive interface and is available on every major platform, including iOS, Android, Xbox, Playstation 4 and select smart TVs.
 What really sets it apart from competitors is unlimited DVR storage — there are no caps on simultaneous recordings and you can keep recordings for nine months.

 The subscription also includes access to YouTube Originals, such as the Karate Kid series Cobra Kai, as well as the option to add premium channels, including Showtime.
 In that category, YouTube TV falls behind its biggest competitor, Hulu with Live TV, which comes with award-winning shows like The Handmaid's Tale and Ramy.

 But if all you're looking for is access to local channels and top cable networks, plus unlimited DVR storage, then YouTube TV is a great cable TV alternative.

 - More: Unblock region-restricted content with the best YouTube VPN